 Thanks for wanting to try out Broadleaf Commerce!
 By following this tutorial, you'll have your very own eCommerce site up and running in no time.
 We'll get your environment up and running, show you where things live, and walk you through a few examples of some of the cool things you can do with Broadleaf.

 Note: The first part of this Getting Started guide will cover using our prepackaged Eclipse workspace.
-If you are an advanced user and would prefer to set up the project yourself, please feel free to follow the Eclipse Setup guide.
+If you are an advanced user and would prefer to set up the project yourself, please feel free to follow the Eclipse Setup or Intellij Setup guide.

 Once you have the Java SDK installed, we're ready to get your IDE up and running.
 Let's start by downloading Eclipse.

 Download Link: Eclipse IDE for Java EE Developers

 For Java 8 users you must use at least Eclipse Luna.
 Previous releases do not support Java 8